1. What is the mission of the Solar Stewardship Initiative?

 However, SSI members can rely on the SSI for continuous guidance and support in performing their duties and once available, on the data stemming from SSI assessments.

-What requirements do the SSI Assessment Bodies have to fulfil?
+19. What requirements do the SSI Assessment Bodies have to fulfil?

-What share of the supply chain and how many sites are assured by the SSI?
+20. What share of the supply chain and how many sites are assured by the SSI?

-When joining the SSI, each member commits to applying the SSI Standards within its entire operations and encouraging their adoption along its supply chain.
-For year 2024, the first year the SSI is in operation, when a company, which is a manufacturer, joins the SSI as a member, it commits to submit at least two of its production sites for assessment against the SSI Standards within 12 months.
+When a manufacturer member joins the SSI, it commits to submit at least two (2) of its production sites for assessment against the SSI Standards within 12 months.
 The SSI Board is currently discussing ambitious certification targets for supply chain penetration and market coverage for the following years.

-Does the SSI offer guidance on how to handle state-imposed forced labour?
+21. Does the SSI offer guidance on how to handle state-imposed forced labour?

 It is the role of governments to set law that establishes the consequences of breaching international standards of human rights by companies and/or third countries.
 Accordingly, the EU has set two important pieces of legislation, the EU Forced Labour Ban and the Corporate Sustainability Due Diligence Directive (CSDDD).